National Indigenous Peoples Day 2022 in Canada – June 21

 Activities for Kids

-Learn about Indigenous history and culture while playing cruncher and charades.
+Learn about Indigenous history and culture while playing cruncher.
 The whole family can get involved.